jeremydcherry/jeremydcherry.github.io/index.md

 #### [Currently Spinning](#currently-spinning):

 The only thing I love more than lists of design links are lists of music links.
-Whether it’s annually ranking my favorite records, diving into legendary discographies, or curating mixes as an excuse to create album art...

-##### _You may find something of interest below:_
+Whether it’s annually ranking my favorite records, diving into legendary discographies, or curating mixes as an excuse to create album art, you may find something of interest below.

 ### [My Annual Top Twenty-Five Records](/25)
 ###### jeremydcherry.com/25